Lone Star Land Steward Ecoregion Award Winners, Virtual Banquet Date Announced

 Morgan O’Connor, Kelly Schaar, Bridey Greeson

-The Dunn O’Conner River Ranch in Goliad County is a property that has been in the family since 1836.
+The Dunn O’Connor River Ranch in Goliad County is a property that has been in the family since 1836.
 Currently, the ranch is owned by 3 sisters, Morgan O’Connor, Kelly Schaar and Bridey Greeson.
 The family implements a thoughtful approach to cattle production and actively manages their land to improve wildlife habitat.
 In 2007, the ranch worked closely with state and federal partners to serve as a release site for the highly endangered Attwatter’s Prairie Chicken on the intact, remnant coastal prairie.
 The property continues to serve as an important site for research and recovery efforts.

 Edwards Plateau – 7 Oaks Ranch (Crockett, Val Verde Counties)